 Choosing the right university is a really important decision.
 You’ll often hear students saying that their university ‘just felt right’ for them, and that’s something you can only experience if you visit different universities in person.

 As well as finding out about the course you’re interested in studying (or more than one course if you haven’t decided yet), you’ll have the chance to take a tour of our campus, see our accommodation and chat to some of our current students to get the real story on life here at Salford.

-If you’re looking to start your studies in 2020 or are considering a late application for 2019, you can register your interest now for our upcoming Open Days, which will take place on 22 June, 5 October and 19 October.
+If you’re looking to start your studies in 2020 you can register your interest now for our upcoming Open Days, which will take place on 22 June, 5 October and 19 October.